microsoft/Windows-driver-samples/general/SimpleMediaSource/README.md

 1. Deploy the driver package with the following command:

-    `devgen /add /bus ROOT /hardwareid root\SimpleMediaSource /compatibleid root\SimpleMediaSource` `pnputil /add-driver SimpleMediaSourceDriver.inf`
+    `devgen /add /bus ROOT /hardwareid root\SimpleMediaSource`
+    `pnputil /add-driver SimpleMediaSourceDriver.inf /install`

-1. In Device Manager, locate **SimpleMediaSource Capture Source**, under the Camera category.
-If it is not present, locate **Unknown Device**, under Other devices category and choose to Update Driver.
-Search Automatically for Driver should update the device to SimpleMediaSource Capture Source, under the Camera category.
+1. Verify installation with Device Manager, locate **SimpleMediaSource Capture Source**, under the Camera category.
+If device does not appear there, check %windir%\inf\setupapi.dev.log for installation logs.
+The device instance ID will be available as the output of the devgen command and can be used as input to pnputil to determine status of the device.

+    `pnputil /enum-devices /instanceid "<InstanceID of SimpleMediaSource>" /deviceids /services /stack /drivers`

 1. Open the Microsoft Camera App, switch cameras if necessary until the camera is streaming from the SimpleMediaSource.
 You should see a scrolling black and white gradient.